-Average annual GDP growth rates (C onstant prices)
+90s

-Argentina -1.5 4.6
+rates (Constant prices)

-Brazil 1.5 2.7
+4.6

-Average annual Export growth rates (Current US\$)
+2.7

-Argontino 4.4 7.9
+h rates (Current US\$)

-Argentina 7.7 1.5
+7.9

-Brazil 4.5 5.8
+5.8

 Source: IMF-IFC CD-ROM.
-2002 World Development Indicators CD-ROM.
-World Bank.
+2002 World Development Indicators CD-ROM, World Bank.

-In summary, the increase in investment, as well as productivity growth were a consequence of the convertibility system, and investment and productivity growth explain why Argentina's economy performed so well in the past decade.
+In summary, the increases in investment, as well as productivity growth were a consequence of the convertibility system, and investment and productivity growth explain why Argentina's economy performed so well in the past decade.
 The table above compares GDP growth and export performance during the 1990s in Brazil and Argentina.
-Evidently, during the 1990s the historical trend towards declining GDP and Export growth reverted into rapid growth.
+Evidently, the 1990s was not an insignificant decade for the Argentine economy; it was a decade that marked a tendency reversal from the historic trend in terms of the behavior of key economic indicators, such as GDP growth and export performance.